twilio/twilio-oai/README.md

 ## Project Status

 This project is currently in **BETA**.
-We expect the spec to be accurate but it is currently in **active development** and **unsupported**.
-If you've identified a mismatch between Twilio's API behavior and this specification, [please open an issue.](https://github.com/twilio/twilio-oai/issues/new).
+We expect the spec to be accurate, but it is currently in **active development** and **unsupported**.
+If you've identified a mismatch between Twilio's API behavior and this specification, [please open an issue](https://github.com/twilio/twilio-oai/issues/new).

 ## Contributing

-Because this description is used across Twilio's whole API development experience, we don't currently accept pull requests that directly modify the specification.
-This repository is automatically kept up to date with the specificiation used to validate Twilio API requests.
+Because this description is used across Twilio's whole API development experience, this repository is automatically kept up to date with the specificiation used to validate Twilio API requests.